m3chanical/scadocs/enamel_references.md

 % Champleve Enamel Period Documentation
-% The period method vs my method
-% Edgar Refskegg
+% Medieval Reproduction Using Modern Methods - Edgar Refskegg

 # Overview

-Pizza.
+to be added...